couchbaselabs/cloud-formation/README.md

   your RAM quota input values should be less than the instance type's actual RAM.

-For production deployments, proper sizing of your Membase cluster is very important.
+For production deployments, proper sizing of your Couchbase cluster is very important.
 Please see http://couchbase.org for more technical information.

-## Growing a Membase cluster
+## Growing a Couchbase cluster

-For example, you might already have launched and be running a 3-pack cluster of Membase server nodes, and it's finally time to add more capacity (more nodes) to the cluster.
+For example, you might already have launched and be running a 3-pack cluster of Couchbase server nodes, and it's finally time to add more capacity (more nodes) to the cluster.

-To grow that cluster, you could launch another N-pack of Membase, such as an additional 2-pack.
+To grow that cluster, you could launch another N-pack of Couchbase, such as an additional 2-pack.
 When launching the next pack, provide the HOST:REST_PORT of some public DNS or public IP address of some node in the original pack (eg, the 3-pack) as input via the ExistingClusterHostPort parameter.

 For example, this might be something like "10.50.22.21:8091".
-The Membase server template will then auto-join its newly launched nodes (from the 2-pack) to the existing cluster, but will not auto-Rebalance the newly expanded 5-node cluster.
-You can use the Membase web management console UI to kick off the Rebalance operation yourself, when you're ready to do so.
+The Couchbase server template will then auto-join its newly launched nodes (from the 2-pack) to the existing cluster, but will not auto-Rebalance the newly expanded 5-node cluster.
+You can use the Couchbase web management console UI to kick off the Rebalance operation yourself, when you're ready to do so.

-Or, if you change your mind, you can also easily remove the added server nodes (using the "Remove Server" feature) in the Membase web management console UI.
+Or, if you change your mind, you can also easily remove the added server nodes (using the "Remove Server" feature) in the Couchbase web management console UI.

 If you specify an ExistingClusterHostPort, then newly launched nodes will inherit the configuration of the existing cluster, and the RAM quota input parameters will be ignored.

-# Tutorial - Your First Membase Cluster
+# Tutorial - Your First Couchbase Cluster

-The following is a step-by-step tutorial of launching your first Membase cluster on EC2 using these CloudFormation templates.
+The following is a step-by-step tutorial of launching your first Couchbase cluster on EC2 using these CloudFormation templates.

 ## Step 1